ablehobo/anduril2-plus/README.md

 ### 🎛️ Menu Enhancements

   * Morse Code Speed Configuration: Adjust the playback speed of your Morse code messages to match your preferred signaling tempo.
-(3rd option in 4H menu)
+(4th option in 4H menu)
     * **Now** can be adjusted by 1H and 2H like smooth ramping

   * Message Entry: Easily add characters to your message or start fresh with the "create new message" option in the menu.
-(1st and 2nd option in 7H menu respectively.
+(1st and 3rd option in 4H menu respectively)

   * Misc.
-Config Menu: New entry to toggle between Morse Code number output or normal
+Config Menu: New entry to toggle between Morse Code number output or normal for battery voltage and temperature readouts

-  * Thermal Config Menu: New option to choose Celsius or Fahrenheight readouts
+  * Thermal Config Menu: New option after thermal calibration option to choose Celsius (1C) or Fahrenheight (2C) for readouts (calibration is still done in Celsius even if Fahrenheight output is selected)

 ### 🔄 State Management